 Why Do Eyelashes Fall Out?

-As we mentioned earlier, eyelashes naturally fall out after the telogen phase of the growth cycle.
+As I mentioned earlier, eyelashes naturally fall out after the telogen phase of the growth cycle.
 However, the way that you treat your lashes can also cause them to fall out prematurely.
 That’s why the key to lash growth is to encourage more growth during the anagen phase while also preventing the lashes from breaking or falling out by treating them with extra special care (more on that later).

 You can see the results below.
 This photo shows before and after using eyelash growth serum for 3 months.